 The one-day conference covers three different program areas including cancer biology, cancer prevention and control and cancer therapeutics, with a trainee poster presentation competition for each of the program areas preceding the conference start.
 The symposium hosts more than 250 participants annually.
 The target audience is faculty, staff, graduate students, postdoctoral trainees, and research members.

-The International Ovarian Cancer Consortium was organized by SCC member
+The International Ovarian Cancer Consortium (IOCRC) meeting in conjunction

 END2CANCER: Emerging Nanotechnology and Drug Delivery Applications for Cancer